ibm-cloud-docs/watsonxdata/prov-native-spark.md

    1. Enter the number of nodes in the **No of nodes** field.
 1. Click **Provision**.
 An acknowledgment message is displayed.

-   It takes about 15-30 minutes to provision the engine, depending on the number and type of nodes you add to the engine.
+   Provisioning time of the native Spark engine varies depending on the number and type of nodes you add to the engine.
    {: note}